ghapsara/guruhhapsara.dev/src/content/2021-12-24-ec2-s3-logging-with-fluentd/index.md

   - S3
   - fluentd
   - assume-role
-description: I’m going to talk about my impression about one of mesmerizing terrain in AWS identity management plateau.
-I was lucky to work on a job of setting up an integration for forwarding an Elastic Beanstalk application’s logs to an S3 bucket located in a different AWS account.
+description: I’m going to talk about my impression of one of mesmerizing terrains in AWS identity management plateau.
+I was lucky to work on a job bootstraping an integration for forwarding an Elastic Beanstalk application’s logs to an S3 bucket located in a different AWS account.
 ---

-Let’s begin with a segue.
 I was involved in a migration project of replacing datadog monitoring with new relic.
 This should be simple as we would only need to bring new relic apm to the app and remove the datadog agent.
-In the real practice, the word migration in my mind always implies uncharted body of works.
 In the beginning of the project, I was a bit worried, I knew something was coming to unfold.
+The word migration in my mind always implies uncharted body of works.

-Later on, we found that there was an application utilizing one of datadog features which was something I had never heard before, datadog pipeline.
+Later on, we found out that there was an application utilizing one of datadog features which was something I had never heard before, datadog pipeline.
 In datadog, we have an ability to do a kind of ETL thing to logs.
 The pipeline was used as a way to export the application logs captured by datadog agent to an S3 bucket.

 My stomach went growling immediately when this was discovered.
-We had to find a replacement for this before we could terminate the datadog apm.
+As a result, we had to find a replacement for this before we could terminate the datadog apm.

 Initially we looked at a couple managed solutions.
 We did a brief assessment to consider having either cloudwatch or new relic itself to batch the application logs to S3.
 Nonetheless, we were not really into these both platforms.
 We wanted a simple solution that would just do the job.

 ## Fluentd

 I would never be tired to tell you how fascinating the open source world is.
-Surprisingly, we found a freaking awesome solution that really suited to our need and it was coming from fluentd.
+Surprisingly, we tapped into a freaking awesome solution that really suited to our need.

 Fluentd has a plugin which lets us to export logs to S3 buckets named `fluent-s3-plugin`.
 Another requirement we had in S3 log pipeline is to export the logs in a windowed duration.
 There’s a fluentd configuration that allow us to partition logs based called `buffer`, we will dive into how to use it soon.